psake/psake/docs/reference/functions/Task.md

 Accept wildcard characters: False
 ```

-### -lessThanVersion
+### -LessThanVersion
 The version of the PowerShell module to load in the task from that should not be met or exceeded.
-eg -lessThanVersion 2.0.0 will reject anything 2.0.0 or higher, allowing any module in the 1.x.x series.
+eg -LessThanVersion 2.0.0 will reject anything 2.0.0 or higher, allowing any module in the 1.x.x series.

 ```yaml
 Type: String